Jovaan-Whitton/Network-Traffic-Analysis-Threat-Detection/docs/Network-Traffic-Analysis-WireShark.md

 #  Network Traffic Analysis Lab (Wireshark)

+## Scenario Background

+This lab simulates a real-world scenario involving insider threats and covert data exfiltration:

+- In **Part 1**, the SOC team received a packet capture file containing traffic from an unencrypted web session.
+Initial suspicion pointed to a user embedding hidden messages within images.
+Your task is to apply HTTP filters in Wireshark, extract those files, and uncover evidence of misuse.

+- In **Part 2**, after analyzing the pcap, the Security Manager confirms that the user was indeed smuggling data via images.
+You are then asked to perform a **live capture** from the user’s host at `172.16.10.2` to identify any further suspicious behavior.
+This involves isolating FTP/HTTP traffic and extracting indicators that may reveal a broader compromise.

+This hands-on investigation reinforces the importance of protocol filtering, traffic isolation, and forensic artifact extraction in a threat-hunting context.

+---

 ## Project Overview
 This two-part lab introduces the foundational skills required to analyze network traffic using Wireshark.
 In Part 1, I examined pre-captured HTTP traffic to extract embedded files.
 In Part 2, I conducted a live capture from a suspicious host and analyzed both HTTP and FTP communications to uncover potential exfiltration and malicious behavior.